MichelJonkman/turbo-5e/docs/rules/improved_actions.md

 If for any reason you would normally lose the ability to use your action, you instead lose 2 actions and the same for a bonus action.
 ## Balancing changes
 ### Bonus action spells
 A spell with a cast time of a bonus action (now 1 action) can only be cast once per turn.
+For example: you cannot cast Misty Step twice but you can cast Healing Word and Misty Step in the same turn.
 ### Metamagic: Quickened spell
 This option can only be used once per turn to prevent being able to cast 3 action spells in a single turn.